flyingpeach/flyingpeach.github.io/docs/prospectives.markdown

 ### **Prospective students**

 My research is theory- and simulation-heavy.
-Interested students should have experience or coursework in control theory, and some proficiency with MATLAB or Python.
+Interested students must have experience or coursework in control theory, and some proficiency with MATLAB or Python.

 #### **Current UofM students**